Hoher2000/shopQL/README.md

 * ShopQL
-** It is my study project in backnd on Go wiyh GraphQL && Mongo.
+** It is my study project in backnd on Go with GraphQL && Mongo.
   !!!
 Is not yet finished.